MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 <a name="BKMK_VerifyProfile"></a>

 ## Verify you have the profile: Microsoft Exchange Online
- If you have an [!INCLUDE[pn_Exchange_Online](../includes/pn-exchange-online.md)] subscription in the same tenant as your Dynamics 365 apps subscription, Dynamics 365 apps creates a default profile for the email connection: **Microsoft Exchange Online**.
+ If you have an [!INCLUDE[pn_Exchange_Online](../includes/pn-exchange-online.md)] subscription in the same tenant as your subscription, model-driven apps in Dynamics 365 create a default profile for the email connection: **Microsoft Exchange Online**.
 To verify this profile:

 1. Go to **Settings** > **Email Configuration** > **Email Server Profiles**.